1. Role Function and Responsibilities of the Department of Psychology Ethics Committee

 You should consider whether any of the planned research activities pose a risk for you or any other researchers involved in the project.
 Issue of personal safety should be particularly considered when the researcher is working outside normal hours, conducting activities off University premises (especially if working alone), working with potentially threatening people or conducting activities in a potentially dangerous environment.
 Procedures should be put in place to protect the researcher's safety as far as possible.
 In particular, supervisors and students must be familiar with the guidance and advice provided by safety services.

 The safety of researchers is an integral part of the ethical review procedure.
 Therefore, you will be asked whether any of the planned research activities pose a risk to any of the researchers and, if so, how you will manage this risk.
 We also ask that all applicants to DESC complete and submit the "Researcher Safety Form" (downloadable from the link on the right of this page) and submit it alongside their application for ethical approval in Section F of the online form (i.e., as "supporting documentation").
 No research must be conducted until after DESC has considered both the ethical implications of the research and the safety of the researcher and given permission for the research to go ahead.

 6. Disclosure & Barring Service (DBS)

 Students working with vulnerable populations such as children or elderly people are required to have their record checked by the Disclosure & Barring Service (DBS).
-The process, known as disclosure, is co-ordinated by the Deputy Head of Department, Paul Norman, and can take some weeks to set up.
+The process, known as disclosure, is co-ordinated by the Head of Department, Elizabeth Milne, and can take some weeks to set up.
 For undergraduate students, it is advisable to obtain a form as soon as the project topic has been chosen during semester two, Level 2.
 Relevant forms can be obtained from Diane Inkersole.